mzipay/servicemix-docker/red-hat-fuse/README.md

 [Narayana](http://narayana.io/) transaction manager and [Undertow]( http://undertow.io/) Web server).

-This image re-defines the ``KARAF_DATA`` and ``KARAF_ETC`` locations so that they reside under */var/opt/red-hat-fuse/instance* (and can therefore be persisted with a Docker volume).
-Additionally, the image defines */opt/fuse-karaf-7.2.0.fuse-720035-redhat-00001/deploy* as a volume.

-Both */var/opt/red-hat-fuse/instance* and
-*/opt/fuse-karaf-7.2.0.fuse-720035-redhat-00001* are owned by ``fuse:fuse``, and the Karaf instance is explicitly prohibited to run as root.
+The Fuse installation is located at */opt/fuse*.
+Maven is installed at */opt/maven*.
+Both installations are owned by ``fuse:fuse``, and Karaf is prohibited from running as ``root``.

+All Karaf data has been moved out of the installation directory and into */var/opt/fuse* (which is defined as a Docker volume).
+The local Maven repository resides at */var/opt/fuse/local*.

 The default username and password is admin/admin. *(Note: this account left disabled by the default Fuse install, but __enabled__ in this image.)*

-The ``fuse`` account's *.bashrc* exports JAVA\_HOME and MAVEN\_HOME, and a PATH with the Maven and JRE executables prepended.

 ## Build the Red Hat Fuse Docker image